 50 Cent wanted to top “In da Club” before retiring from the music scene.
 What better way to secure his ambition than to team up with Eminem and Adam Levine?
 Even today, the clubs have not forgotten about his debut single and plays it when the crowd calls for a throwback.
 Most, however, would not remember this.
 Are you even aware it existed?

 Beautiful Liar by Shakira and Beyonce

-Everybody remembers “Beautiful Liar” but there was something restrained and understated about it that I cannot help but feel underwhelmed when it was released.
-I cannot imagine Beyonce releasing another track in this direction, or even performing it live.
-The same tragedy would happen years later when Shakira would team up with Rihanna for “Can’t Remember to Forget You”.
+Everybody remembers “Beautiful Liar” but there was something restrained and understated about the track.
+Admit it, it felt underwhelming when it was released.
+I cannot imagine Beyonce releasing another track in this direction, or even performing the song live.
+The same tragedy would happen years later when Shakira teamed up with Rihanna for “Can’t Remember to Forget You”.

 Another Way to Die by Alicia Keys and Jack White